epoirierIRD/CTDcompare/README.md

 # CTDcompare
-Compare 3 different instruments (CTDs in this example) measuring similar parameters.
-Output statistcis and graphics on pdf page for each parameter + independant plot + idependant csv file with statistics.
+Compares 3 different instruments (CTDs in this example) measuring similar marine parameters (Température, Conductivity, etc...).
+Outputs statistcis and graphics on a pdf page for each parameter + independant plot + idependant csv file with statistics.

 Say one instrument is your reference and you want to check the performances of the other 2 against this reference.
-That could be it.
+You might be in the right place.

 Here we want to compare two RBR Maestro against one SBE 19+ during a stabilization at 2m depth during 5 min approx.

-At the moment, the script is formatted to read specific input files with date format YYYY-MM-DD HH:MM:SS,000.
+At the moment, the script is formatted to read specific input files with date format YYYY-MM-DD HH:MM:SS,000 and a column 'date' at least.

-You can adapt this script for other types of measurements, other parameters by changing the names of the parameters, units and nominal accuracies in the main.py. main.py reads the csv files, create the dataframes and contain the parameters to check. functions.py contains a couple of functions that are called in the main.
+You can adapt this script for other types of measurements, other parameters by changing the names of the parameters, units and nominal accuracies in the main.py.

+main.py reads the csv files, create the dataframes and contains the parameters to check. functions.py contains a couple of functions that are called in the main.

 Hope it helps somenone.
 Cheers.